 Users who have disengaged with your emails are different than users who have unsubscribed from your emails.
 The reasons they disengage may vary.
 Some users may not realize they have disengaged while others simply need a break from your brand.
 You will not know why your subscribers have disengaged without asking them.

-This is why it is important for your mailing list manager to ask your subscribers for feedback during the unsubscribe process.
+This is why its important for your mailing list manager to ask your subscribers for feedback during the unsubscribe process.
 Mailing list managers can also allow your subscribers to connect with your emails in a different way—like changing the frequency they receive emails, or only subscribing to certain emails.
 The information you gain from this process can drive the way you create emails in the future.
 This way, you can cater your emails to meet the needs of your subscribers.

 3.Give your disengaged subscribers a reason to engage again

 Your re-engagement email should entice your subscribers to become active again.
 Sometimes this works, other times it does not.
 It all depends on your subscribers and has nothing to do with your brand.

 When creating a re-engagement campaign, keep in mind that it is a last chance for members of your audience to stay on your list.
 You must communicate the value in your product or service and sell it to your audience.
 This is how you can ensure more users stay on your list than get removed.